N.C. Oil and Gas Commission to meet on May 2

 When: 1-3 p.m.
 Tuesday, May 2, 2023

-Where: Ground Floor Training Room of the Archdale Building, 512 N. Salisbury St., Raleigh NC 27603.
+Where: Ground Floor Hearing Room of the Archdale Building, 512 N. Salisbury St., Raleigh NC 27603.

 Register to attend virtually